shaunsund/thelite-rsas/Markdown/15 New Times - New Tasks/05 Viscount Disaster, September, 1978.md

 They sprinted forward to help them, and as he ran, medic Bruce Langley shouted across asking if anyone was injured.
 Amazingly, there were no broken bones.
 The three survivors were a honeymoon couple… and Anthony Hill, a close friend of RSM Pete Allan.
 It must have indeed been a comforting sight to Mr Hill to see a familiar face coming down the track… and the SAS man had soon brewed up a cup of tea for his friend.
 Bruce Langley set up his stove and made the bride coffee.
 She gulped it down in one go.
 Some of her clothes had been torn away in the shock of the blast and someone organised a blanket for her.
-Bit by biL the survivors told what had happened… of how they had escaped from the broken wreck, helping some of the injured to safety.
+Bit by bit, the survivors told what had happened… of how they had escaped from the broken wreck, helping some of the injured to safety.
 They returned to look for warm clothing and blankets and were searching the luggage when a group of terrorists arrived carrying AKs.
 “Don’t worry,” the ZIPRA men had shouted.
 “We won’t harm you,”… and they laughed as they ran towards the wreckage.
 At first, some of the survivors thought they had come to help them.
 Some were even thanking them.
 But then ZIPRA suddenly turned on them and mowed them down.
 The three survivors ran towards a ridge.
 As the bridegroom ducked to retrieve his wife’s dropped wedding ring, the attackers fired over his head.